 Recent Developments and Ongoing Concerns Over Smart Motorways

-The safety and efficacy of smart motorways in England have come under intense scrutiny, with the RAC and other safety advocates calling for significant changes or the complete removal of these roadways.
+The safety and efficacy of smart motorways in England have come under intense scrutiny, with the RAC and other safety advocates calling for significant changes or the halting of any further expansion of these roadways.

 Simon Williams, the RAC head of policy, has urged the government to either convert existing all-lane-running (ALR) smart motorways into "dynamic" ones, where the hard shoulder is only opened during busy periods, or to reintroduce a permanent hard shoulder.
 ALR smart motorways, which lack a dedicated hard shoulder, have been criticised for their safety record, as the existing safety lane is converted into an additional running lane to increase traffic capacity.